 Barking at elements like this is often referred to as disturbance barking.
 If you think that this disturbs you, it is just as bad for a dog, hence the name.

-This is called Disturbance barking.
-If you think that this disturbs you, please remember that in this case your Pom is being being highly disturbed!
-Since a dog's hearing is so sensitive, when your Pomeranian hears any type of siren this can actually cause severe aggravation and unrest.
+Since a dog's hearing is so sensitive, it is not uncommon for a Pomeranian to become agitated when hearing loud noises, which then leads to barking.
+Some noises such as car alarms, police sirens, and other such things can be exceedingly startling to a dog.
 Imagine if without warning, someone blew a whistle right into your ear and continued doing it for a while!
 This is how your Pomeranian most likely feels when hear a siren.

 What can you do to help?
 If you are outside, bring your dog inside.
-Whether outside or inside, do not reprimand him or her.
-This reaction is not due to "bad" behavior.
+Whether outside or inside, do not reprimand him.
+This reaction is not due to 'bad' behavior.
 Reassure your dog that everything is alright.
-Talk in a calm voice and gently pat them.
-If a siren goes off only every now and then, this is all you should do to help your dog.
+Talk in a calm voice and give a pat or two.
+If a siren goes off only every now and then, this is all you should for this sort of barking.

-Some dogs will respond well to desensitization training or this issue.
-The method behind this type of dog training is to slowly ease your dog into becoming used to an element, in this case: sirens.
-You most likely will not be able to train them to remain calm for every siren, however this can definitely help.
+Some dogs will respond well to desensitization training for this issue.
+The method behind this type of dog training is to slowly ease your dog into becoming used to an element, and for this example, sirens.
+You most likely will not be able to train him to remain completely calm for every siren, however this can definitely help.

 The owner would sit down with their Pom and press the alarm.
 The tone of your voice and your actions must show your Pomeranian that there is nothing to be afraid of.
 In this case, you do not want your voice to be soothing, you want to talk in a matter-of-fact sort of way.
-If the dog responds well to the low level siren, you should reward him or her with tons of praise and a doggie treat.
+If your Pom responds well to the low level siren, you should reward him with praise and a tasty dog treat.

 drum.
 The idea of this type of dog training is to simply allow your Pomeranian to slowly become accustomed to loud and unexpected noises.